JaydenPagsolingan/PortfolioProjects/SDSU University Operating Fund Budget Analysis Dashboard/README.md

 - Confirmed all 25 divisions were consolidated in the final FY dataset
 - Compared extracted totals with reported totals in budget reports
 - Validated data tables to ensure consistent data structures
-- Investigated "Total Uses" rows, identified rows caused downstream visualization errors, and removed rows to prevent double-counting and improve filtering interactinos
+- Investigated "Total Uses" rows, identified rows caused downstream visualization errors, and removed rows to prevent double-counting and improve filtering interactions
 - Revalidated dashboard totals with report totals

 ## Dashboard Design